Find out when you'll get your results

 If you are taking a different exam, you should check with your teacher or your awarding body to find out when you get your results.

-Find out more about what to do on results day from UCAS.
+If you are an A level student, find out more about what to do on results day from UCAS.

 Check if you need to send us your results